MoMo830/AliG/README.md

 * **v0.92b** : Switched pre-moves from **G0 to G1** to ensure a constant velocity and eliminate the sawtooth effect on the image edges.

 ## Roadmap :
-* Add an option to force the target width to match the desired one (with a x-resolution scale change).
 * User interface improvements (not fond of all these sliders)
 * Greyscale Depth Maps: Support for 3D relief engraving (Inversion and contrast optimization for depth control).
 * Option for auto-homing at start.